jmatuskey/hstdputils/README.md

 ## scripts

 Glue scripts which make it easy to initialize different environments and execute HST processing in the container.

-Provides a clean Docker run command line with additional functionality like combined log capture and metrics collection, exported to S3.
+Provides a clean Docker command line with additional functionality like combined log capture and metrics collection, exported to S3.

 #### Docker run command for AWS